 Together All is a digital mental health support service which is completely anonymous and is the only online mental health service with 24/7 clinical moderation.
 No matter where you are in the world or what time of day (or night) it is you can log in and get help in less than five minutes.
 Together All provide a number of different services including peer support, self-guided exploration and 1-to-1 online therapy.

 Together All is free for all ULaw students but is available to anyone for a monthly subscription fee.
+Information on how to register with Together All can be found on the Counselling Service page on ELITE in the Health and Wellbeing section.

 Eating foods that are rich in complex carbohydrates, vitamins, minerals, protein, and fatty acids is key to keeping your brain in good working order and therefore improving mental health.
 Eat regularly throughout the day to maintain a constant blood sugar level and avoid those dreaded sugar crashes.
 Aim for 5 portions of fruit and vegetables a day, limit your alcohol (as it has a depressant effect on the brain so can result in a rapid worsening of your mood) and make sure you keep hydrated.